More London firms plan to expand 'outside the capital'

 The niche business needs to work from kitchens where gluten and dairy products are not used and therefore cannot share facilities with others.

 She said: "Property is much cheaper in Northamptonshire.
-They offer grants to businesses to relocate and it's in the middle of the country so it's easier for distribution too."'Pool of workers'
+They offer grants to businesses to relocate and it's in the middle of the country so it's easier for distribution too."

 Payment processing company WorldPay moved 200 jobs in finance and risk monitoring from Aldgate, east London, to Manchester in April.